meefik/veux/README.md

 ## Localization

-Localization is used to display the application interface in different languages.
+Localization is used to display the application interface in different languages.You can use localized number and date formatting with [Intl.NumberFormat](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat) and [Intl.DateTimeFormat](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat).

 Translation example: